liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-apps.md

 ## Overview

 Migrating SharePoint add-ins (formerly called apps) isn't supported in the target environment.
-The site content is migrated, but the add-ins isn't.
+The site content is migrated, but the add-ins aren't.
 As a result, once the site is migrated, the add-ins need to be reinstalled.
-If you purchased the add-in, you'll need to reclaim the license from the Add-in store.
+If you purchased the add-in, you need to reclaim the license from the Add-in store.

 ## Data Migration